Central West Pumped Hydro Project

 Yes, we will be sharing lots of information with the community and seeking their feedback to help shape the project.
 At the moment, we are in the early stages of project development, and have engaged with landowners in the direct area of the project.

-A number of community open days are planned starting in April 2021 – we will advertise in the local media about these as well as provide updates on our web site.
+A number of community open days have been held and will continued to be hosted throughout the development phase of the project.
+We will advertise in the local media about these as well as provide updates on our website.

 Will you share information from various studies with the community?